wtipton/homework/hw1/README.md

-# CS294-112 HW 1: Imitation Learning, hacked up to work with RoboSchool
+# CS294-112 HW 1: Imitation Learning

+This is the code for the first problem set from Berkeley's cs294, modified to work with the free RoboSchool engine, rather than Mujoco.
+The original pset came with expert models.
+Instead of these, we'll use the pre-trained models that come in the agent_zoo/ subdirectory of the RoboSchool distribution.

 Dependencies: TensorFlow, RoboSchool, OpenAI Gym